What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work

 4. Grocery Store Concept

-While trios (NAP) design is 3D pattern in Stefan’s orchard there is also the fourth dimension that is simply: Time.
+While the trios (NAP) design is a 3D pattern in Stefan’s orchard there is also the fourth dimension which is simply: Time.

-In a permaculture orchard, everything is organised by following what Stefan calls a ‘grocery aisle’ concept, whereby everything in one row will be ripe and ready to harvest within a 10-day window.
+In a permaculture orchard, everything is organized by following what Stefan calls a ‘grocery aisle’ concept, whereby everything in one row will be ripe and ready to harvest within a 10-day window.

 Despite the huge diversity of species, this allows for efficient harvesting.
 Customers can walk down the row and easily gather the majority of the fruits and vegetables they require in one go, just like they would in the grocery store.

-This also helps bring order to the high diversity madness of 100 cultivars of fruit & nut trees, dozens of small fruit shrub cultivars and over 100 species of companion plants.
-Stefan also aims for a complete season of harvest without any spaces when there will be nothing to harvest.
-Harvest dates are key to a successful ‘grocery aisle’ planting- Ideally, you need to aim for 3 periods of 10-day harvests per month.
+This also helps bring order to the high diversity madness of 100 cultivars of fruit & nut trees, dozens of small fruit shrub cultivars, and over 100 species of companion plants.
+Stefan also aims for a complete harvest season without any spaces when there will be nothing to harvest.
+Harvest dates are key to a successful ‘grocery aisle’ planting- Ideally, you need to aim for three periods of 10-day harvests per month.

-While conventional orchards also use the idea of multiple harvest dates because labour is one of their biggest expenses, Stefan is able to keep his labour costs even lower.
+While conventional orchards also use the idea of multiple harvest dates because labor is one of their biggest expenses, Stefan is able to keep his labor costs even lower.
 How?
 All the lower parts of the tree fruit picking is done by his customers!
 Leaving the tops of trees to be picked with ladders.

 5. CSA/U-pick operation – Costco Style Membership

-Over the years, Stefan has built up a customer base that is willing to come and pick the produce themselves, thus cutting down on labour costs.
+Over the years, Stefan has built up a customer base that is willing to come and pick the produce themselves, thus cutting down on labor costs.
 He said: “The greatest single cost for most fruit production is harvesting and packaging, usually 40% of the total costs.
 If people harvest their own in their own containers, we can pass on some of the savings and still earn a better return for our efforts.”